*My staycation in Brooklyn was sponsored by the Holiday Inn brand. As always, all opinions are my own.

 Things To Do in Brooklyn

 Andy and I explored without a plan — my favorite way to travel — and made a slew of interesting discoveries.
-Our Downtown Brooklyn highlights included:
+Our Downtown Brooklyn highlights included the following.
+Note that many of these suggestions are great whether you’re traveling in a group or are looking for fun experiences for a solo trip to NYC.

 1. Munch On Pita Pizzas At Bedouin Tent Restaurant